We bought a beautiful medal display from Blue Diamond Athletic Display that says "Loving Life One Mile at a Time":

 There's plenty of room on both of them for lots more bling.

 Yes I know I am going to be 62 years old but I know in every fiber of my Being that I have got a lot of races left in me.
 The first medal to adorn our new display will be from the Bermuda Half Marathon in January.

 Last weekend we ran 7.5 miles - the longest run I've had since I ran the 2009 Boston Marathon!

 With every week I embrace the joy and rigors of my new training schedule.
-I love going the distance and I have such confidence in my body's ability to train now that I partner with Jeffrey Spratt, MT, Owner and Principal of Spratt Muscular Therapies LLC.
+I love going the distance and I have such confidence in my body's ability to train now.
 7.5 miles was an incredible milestone for me...I am loving life and running one mile at a time.
 And from that day on, whenever I go somewhere - I am running!!!